framiere/monitoring-demo/README.md

 Go at the bottom of the page ... here are the logs for the container you are looking at !

-_Note_ : do not hesitate to rely on dashboards from the community at https://grafana.com/dashboards
+__Note:__ do not hesitate to rely on dashboards from the community at https://grafana.com/dashboards

 As a side note here are the running containers